seanfisk/combootcha/UNAUTOMATED.md

   This is licensed software that is installed using Homebrew.
 Grab the license from LastPass and run `open license.dash-license`.

+* Cathode

+  This is licensed software bundled with and installed by Combootcha.
+Copy the license file directly to `~/Library/Application Support/Cathode/License.cathodelicense` to license the software.

 * Privacy & Security approvals
   - Hammerspoon & Accessbility
   - Karabiner driver